SuperMoonChild/Crypto/Blockchain_Lending_Protocal.md

 **Questions&Obeservation:**
-Certainly!
-I've reformatted and revised your questions for clarity and coherence:

 ### 1. **Understanding Variable APR on DeFi Platforms**
    How does Variable APR function on DeFi platforms?
 Specifically, how are dynamic APRs for deposits and borrowing rates calculated and adjusted?